6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 • Pests or vermin, such as cockroaches, mice, and rats

 Asthma can also be triggered by exercise, stress, breathing cold air, or viral infections.
-Other risk factors may include exposure to allergens such as foods, pollen, and other environmental allergens, such as dust.
-It may be necessary to change certain habits in order to avoid asthma triggers.
+Other risk factors include exposure to allergens such as foods, pollen, and other environmental allergens, such as dust.
+It may be necessary to change certain habits to avoid asthma triggers.

 Moderate to severe asthma can be difficult to treat.
-Your child’s doctor may need to add one or more long-term medications to achieve and maintain adequate asthma control.
+Your child’s doctor may need to add one or more long-term medications to help your child achieve and maintain adequate asthma control.

-You may need to be patient and experience ineffective treatments until an effective combination of therapies is found.
+You may need to be patient and try various treatments until an effective combination of therapies is found.
 Work closely with your child’s doctor to find what works.
 Report symptoms and side effects to your child’s health care team, and make sure that medications are administered properly before changing treatment.

 It may take time to get severe asthma under control, but there are many treatment options to try, so don’t lose hope.